-As part of her continuous efforts to build poetry and musical bridges across war-torn and conflict-ridden borders, Ari is the Iranian Musical Ambassador of Peace, dancing with refugees and conducting Resilience through Joy workshops for both refugees and volunteers on either side of the U.S.-Mexico border.
-She is also the vice president of Gente Unida, a human rights border coalition focusing on migrant children,
+As part of her continuous efforts to build poetry and musical bridges across war-torn and conflict-ridden borders, Ari is the Iranian Musical Ambassador of Peace, dancing with refugees and conducting Resilience through Joy workshops for refugees and volunteers on either side of the U.S.-Mexico border and Europe.
+Due to the success of the program, she is now offering a customized program to schools, nonprofits, and corporations committed to social justice.
+She is the vice president of Gente Unida, a human rights border coalition focusing on the well-being of migrant children.

 Her recent Washington Post op-ed on Arranged Friendships has elicited an overwhelming response from all over the world.
 She has been interviewed by different podcasts and publications on the subject including The Atlantic’s Friendship Files and is now helping facilitate other arranged friendship groups.

 An acclaimed speaker, Ari presents at conferences, universities, nonprofits, and other venues.
 She is a mentor at the College of Graduate and Postdoctoral studies at The University of Saskatchewan.
 As part of the Journalist in the Classroom program of Solution Journalism Network, she visits campuses across the US.

 In live performances, she collaborates with musicians of different cultures and presents a dynamic program including poems, stories, and music.
 Ari is the founder of Drop Poems Not Bombs project, sending musical love letters from American musicians to the people of Iran.